cosmos/interchain-security/docs/docs/features/reward-distribution.md

 ### `consumer_redistribution_fraction`
-The fraction of tokens sent from consumer to provider during distribution events.
+The fraction of tokens allocated to the consumer redistribution address during distribution events.
 The fraction is a string representing a decimal number.
 For example "0.75" would represent 75%.

 :::tip
 Example:

-With `consumer_redistribution_fraction` set to `0.75` the consumer chain would send 75% of its block rewards and accumulated fees to the consumer chain and the remaining 25% to the provider chain every `n` blocks where `n == blocks_per_distribution_transmission`.
+With `consumer_redistribution_fraction` set to `0.75` the consumer chain would send 75% of its block rewards and accumulated fees to the consumer redistribution address, and the remaining 25% to the provider chain fee pool every `n` blocks where `n == blocks_per_distribution_transmission`.
 :::

 ### `blocks_per_distribution_transmission`